 Marilyn is a Psy.D.
 Candidate from Antioch University, Santa Barbara, California.
 Marilyn’s Psych Intern and practicum experience includes providing psychotherapy and counseling to adults in community counseling, university, and visual arts environments.
 In addition to psychology, Marilyn has professional experience as a Physical Therapist in neurological and orthopedic rehabilitation.
 Marilyn has special interests in optimal healing, resilience, and wellness.

-Sasha is a doctoral candidate in clinical psychology.
+Sasha received her Psy.D. in clinical psychology from California School of Professional Psychology (CSPP).
 Previously, she has trained at the Los Angeles Gay & Lesbian Center and Jewish Family Service, where she primarily worked with adolescents and adults.
 She draws on psychodynamic theories as well as uses mindfulnesses techniques when working with clients.
 Some of her special interests include emotional intelligence, mindfulness, and object relations.

 Christine Spera, M.A., MSW